Available with Standard or Advanced license.

-After performing a compression operation, it is recommended that indexes are rebuilt and statistics are updated.
-These steps can be performed by using the Rebuild Indexes and Analyze Datasets tools.
-These tools allow you to input a list of datasets and will perform their functions on all the datasets at once.
+After performing a compression operation, it is recommended that you rebuild indexes and update statistics.
+Use the Rebuild Indexes and Analyze Datasets tools to perform these steps.
+These tools allow you to input a list of datasets and perform their functions on all the datasets at once.
 These tools also update statistics and rebuild indexes for appropriate system tables when run as the geodatabase administrator.
 The first part to this process is to get a list of data and the users who own the data, and then update the indexes and statistics as the data owner.

 Once the list of data owned by the user is identified, it can be passed to the Rebuild Indexes and Analyze Datasets tools.

-If you have multiple data owners, a data list would need to be generated for each data owner, and the Rebuild Indexes and Analyze Datasets tools would be run while connected as each user.
+If you have multiple data owners, a data list must be generated for each data owner, and the Rebuild Indexes and Analyze Datasets tools must be run while connected as each user.

-# Set the workspace. arcpy.env.workspace = "C:\\Projects\\MyProject\\user1.sde" # Set a variable for the workspace. workspace = arcpy.env.workspace # Get the user name for the workspace. # This assumes you are using database authentication. # OS authentication connection files do not have a 'user' property. userName = arcpy.Describe(workspace).connectionProperties.user # Get a list of all the datasets the user has access to. # First, get all the stand-alone tables, feature classes and rasters owned by the current user. dataList = arcpy.ListTables('*.' + userName + '.*') + arcpy.ListFeatureClasses('*.' + userName + '.*') + arcpy.ListRasters('*.' + userName + '.*') # Next, for feature datasets owned by the current user, # get all of the feature classes and add them to the master list. for dataset in arcpy.ListDatasets('*.' + userName + '.*'): dataList += arcpy.ListFeatureClasses(feature_dataset=dataset) # Pass in the list of datasets owned by the connected user to the rebuild indexes # and update statistics on the data tables. arcpy.RebuildIndexes_management(workspace, "NO_SYSTEM", dataList, "ALL") arcpy.AnalyzeDatasets_management(workspace, "NO_SYSTEM", dataList, "ANALYZE_BASE", "ANALYZE_DELTA", "ANALYZE_ARCHIVE"
+# set the workspace arcpy.env.workspace = "C:\\Projects\\MyProject\\user1.sde" # Set a variable for the workspace workspace = arcpy.env.workspace # Get the user name for the workspace # this assumes you are using database authentication. # OS authentication connection files do not have a 'user' property. userName = arcpy.Describe(workspace).connectionProperties.user # Get a list of all the datasets the user has access to. # First, get all the stand alone tables, feature classes and rasters owned by the current user. dataList = arcpy.ListTables('*.' + userName + '.*') + arcpy.ListFeatureClasses('*.' + userName + '.*') + arcpy.ListRasters('*.' + userName + '.*') # Next, for feature datasets owned by the current user # get all of the feature classes and add them to the primary list. for dataset in arcpy.ListDatasets('*.' + userName + '.*'): dataList += arcpy.ListFeatureClasses(feature_dataset=dataset) # Pass in the list of datasets owned by the connected user to the rebuild indexes # and update statistics on the data tables arcpy.RebuildIndexes_management(workspace, "NO_SYSTEM", dataList, "ALL") arcpy.AnalyzeDatasets_management(workspace, "NO_SYSTEM", dataList, "ANALYZE_BASE", "ANALYZE_DELTA", "ANALYZE_ARCHIVE"

 The wildcard tokens used to limit datasets owned by the user are database specific.
-In the example above, ('*.' + userName + '.*') will work for SQL Server, PostgreSQL, or DB2.
-For Oracle, the following wildcard can be used: (userName + '.*').
+In the example above, ('*.' + userName + '.*') works for SQL Server, PostgreSQL, or DB2.
+For Oracle, you can use the following wildcard: (userName + '.*').

 Complete code example